 - If a person was injured as a cause of the accident, the accused can be charged with a serious misdemeanor, with penalties that include up to 1 year in jail and a fine of up to $1875.

-Hit and Run Investigations in Des Moines - Every year in the City of Des Moines, Iowa, law enforcement officers investigation approximately 1,700 hit and run accidents.
-When sufficient evidence exists to show who committed the crime, the officers can secure an arrest warrant for the crime of "leaving the scene."
-The Traffic Unit of the Des Moines Police Department uses special investigators to follow up on cases with any leads after a crash involving a parked vehicle, an occupied vehicle, attended property, unattended property, injury or death.
-Those follow up investigations can involve interviewing witnesses and people involved in the accident; going to the suspect's home or business to interrogate them; reviewing surveillance cameras of where accidents may have occurred; examining the physical evidence left at the scene of the accident; and securing a search or arrest warrant.
+Hit and Run Investigations in Des Moines – Every year in the City of Des Moines, Iowa, law enforcement officers investigate approximately 1,700 hit-and-run accidents.
+When sufficient evidence exists to show who committed the crime, the officers can secure an arrest warrant for the crime of “leaving the scene.”
+The Traffic Unit of the Des Moines Police Department uses special investigators to follow up on cases with any leads after a crash involving a parked vehicle, an occupied vehicle, attended the property, unattended property, injury, or death.
+Those follow-up investigations can involve interviewing witnesses and people involved in the accident; going to the suspect’s home or business to interrogate them; reviewing surveillance cameras of where accidents may have occurred; examining the physical evidence left at the scene of the accident; and securing a search or arrest warrant.